FCC Plans Net Neutrality Rollback For June 11; Senate Democrats Plan A Key Challenge

 The Federal Communications Commission says that its order ending an era of "net neutrality" — the rules that restrict Internet service providers' ability to slow down or speed up users' access to specific websites and apps — will take effect on June 11.

-The FCC named a date that is one day before the Senate's June 12 deadline to vote on a Congressional Review Act (CRA) resolution that was filed by Sen. Edward J. Markey, D-Mass.
+That is one day before the Senate's June 12 deadline to vote on a Congressional Review Act resolution filed by Sen. Edward Markey, D-Mass.
 The resolution aims to overturn the FCC's repeal of the Obama administration's Open Internet Order of 2015, which officially established net neutrality.

-Formally called a Resolution of Disapproval, the CRA has the support of every member of the Democratic caucus in the Senate, along with Sen. Susan Collins, R-Maine.
-It also has the support of Tim Berners-Lee, the father of the web, and a number of businesses, from Reddit and Tumblr to Wikimedia.
+Formally called a resolution of disapproval, the CRA has the support of every member of the Democratic caucus in the Senate, along with Sen. Susan Collins, R-Maine.
+It also has the support of Tim Berners-Lee, the father of the Web, and a number of businesses and organizations, from Reddit and Tumblr to Wikimedia.

 To force action on Markey's CRA, Senate Democrats filed a discharge petition on Wednesday, setting up a vote that Markey says should take place next week.

-Democrats say they easily have the support of 30 senators that's needed to send the CRA to the Senate floor.
-In a vote, they would need a simple majority to adopt the resolution — and with Collins, they have 50 votes.
-Republicans might be able to muster only 49 votes, due to the absence of Sen. John McCain (who has not cast a vote since early December, due to health concerns).
+Democrats say they easily have the 30 votes needed to send the CRA to the Senate floor.
+Once there, the caucus would need a simple majority to adopt the resolution — and with Collins, it has 50 votes.
+Republicans might be able to muster only 49 votes because of the absence of Sen. John McCain (who has not cast a vote since early December because of health concerns).

 If it gets Senate approval, the CRA would then need to pass the House — and to be signed by President Trump.
 The president has already signed more than a dozen CRAs, but those were aimed at doing their more common work, of reversing the work of a previous administration.